nafisadipati/chatsapp-test/README.md

 #### Login (POST `/login`)

 - **Info**:
-  - You can look at UsersTableSeeder to see the credentials for logging in
+  - You can look at UsersTableSeeder to see the credentials for logging in or you can try user1@example.com and for the password is `password123`.

 - **Parameters**:
   - `email` (string, required)